Hafþór Júlíus Björnsson: 2025

-At the 2025 Arnold Strongman Classic, Hafþór finished third, securing his fifth podium finish at the competition.
+At the 2025 Arnold Strongman Classic, Björnsson finished third, securing his fifth podium finish at the competition.
 He deadlifted 465.5 kg raw on the elephant bar and behind the neck push pressed 232.5 kg becoming the only man in history to deadlift 1,000 lb+ and shoulder press 500 lb+ within the same competition.

 He also came second place at 2025 Siberian Power Show in Russia behind Kieliszkowski and won Iceland's Strongest Man for the twelfth time, including the fastest one-motioned 5 set Atlas stone run in history in 15.95 seconds for another world record.

-At 2025 Eisenhart Black Deadlift Championships held in Bavaria, Germany, Hafþór deadlifted 505 kg and broke his own all-time world record deadlift.
-The lift which was followed by Hafþór screaming "I'm the fucking strongest!" was performed in suboptimal conditions, amidst rainy outdoors on a faulty carpet platform at 1.00 am, requiring a mid-comp technique change.
-Due to these adversities, numerous critiques recognized it as the greatest lift ever and it made Hafþór the first and only man in history to deadlift more than 500 kg, twice.
+At 2025 Eisenhart Black Deadlift Championships held in Bavaria, Germany, Björnsson deadlifted 505 kg and broke his own all-time world record deadlift.
+The lift, which was followed by Björnsson screaming "I'm the fucking strongest!", was performed in suboptimal conditions, amidst rainy outdoors on a faulty carpet platform at 1:00 am, requiring a mid-comp technique change.
+Due to these adversities, numerous critiques recognized it as the greatest lift ever and it made Björnsson the first and only man in history to deadlift more than 500 kg, twice.

 Six weeks later at 2025 World Deadlift Championships held in Birmingham, England, he broke the all-time world record deadlift yet again, this time by speed repping 510 kg.
-Hafþór then went on to win the entire Giants Live World Open competition on the same day, dominating over a stacked lineup, eventually making him the greatest Giants Live champion of all time with ten wins.
-Many experts, fellow athletes and fans widely consider it to be the single greatest lift and performance of all-time and it also made Hafþór the first and only man in history to deadlift more than 500 kg, thrice.
+Björnsson then went on to win the entire Giants Live World Open competition on the same day, dominating over a stacked lineup, eventually making him the greatest Giants Live champion of all time with ten wins.
+Many experts, fellow athletes and fans widely consider it to be the single greatest lift and performance of all-time and it also made Björnsson the first and only man in history to deadlift more than 500 kg, thrice.

+2026

+At the 2026 Swaglift Day held in Czech Republic, in a fatigued state just six days after attempting the heaviest deadlift ever at the Enhanced Games, Björnsson deadlifted 400 kg for seven reps under one minute, breaking the deadlift for reps world record in Strongman.

+While enjoying a family holiday, he made a guest appearance at 2026 Sherwood Park Highland gathering festival in Edmonton, Canada and broke the weight over bar world record for the thirteenth time, with a clearance of 6.20 m.